 \subsection{Laziness}

 OCaml's evaluation is eager by default, but it supports an explicit form of lazy evaluation: the programmer can write |lazy e| and |force e| to delay and force the evaluation of an expression.

 The OCaml implementation performs a number of optimizations involving |lazy|.
-For example, when the argument of |lazy| is a trivial syntactic value (variable or constant), since eager and lazy evaluation usually behave equivalently, the compiler picks eager evaluation as an optimization to avoid thunk allocation.
+For example, when the argument of |lazy| is a trivial syntactic value (variable or constant) for which eager and lazy evaluation behave equivalently, the compiler eliminates the allocation of the lazy thunk.

 However, for recursive definitions eager and lazy evaluation are not equivalent, and so the recursion check must treat |lazy trivialvalue| as if the |lazy| were not there.
 For example, the following recursive definition is disallowed, since the optimization described above nullifies the delaying effect of the |lazy|